-- guid An auto-incrementing counter producing a GUID that uniquely identifies this entity in the system - type The type of entity object, user, group or site - subtype A subtype of entity - owner\guid The GUID of the owner's entity - container\guid The GUID this entity is contained by either a user or a group - access\id Access controls on this entity - time\created Unix timestamp of when the entity is created - time\updated Unix timestamp of when the entity was updated - enabled If this is 'yes' an entity is accessible, if 'no' the entity has been disabled (Elgg treats it as if it were deleted without actually removing it from the database)
+- guid An auto-incrementing counter producing a GUID that uniquely identifies this entity in the system. - type The type of entity object, user, group or site - subtype A reference to the entity_subtypes table, or 0 for the default subtype. - owner_guid The GUID of the owner's entity. - site_guid The site the entity belongs to. - container_guid The GUID this entity is contained by either a user or a group. - access_id Access controls on this entity. - time_created Unix timestamp of when the entity is created. - time_updated Unix timestamp of when the entity was updated. - enabled If this is ,yes' an entity is accessible, if ,no' the entity has been disabled (Elgg treats it as if it were deleted without actually removing it from the database).